python-trio/trio/docs/source/reference-core.rst

-We've talked a lot about what happens when an operation is cancelled, and how you need to be prepared for this whenever calling a cancellable operation... but we haven't said which operations are cancellable.
+We've talked a lot about what happens when an operation is cancelled, and how you need to be prepared for this whenever calling a cancellable operation... but we haven't gone into the details about which operations are cancellable, and how exactly they behave when they're cancelled.

 Here's the rule: if it's in the trio namespace, and you use ``await`` to call it, then it's cancellable (see :ref:`checkpoints`